Coping with Complex PTSD triggers requires strength, commitment and bravery.

 That’s not all.
 Clients with PTSD also commonly experience:

 - Sleep problems

 - Heightened startle reactions

-- Dissociative symptom including alterations in memory and profound feelings of
+- Dissociative symptoms including alterations in memory and profound feelings of detachment

 A trigger is an event or situation that stimulates a trauma symptom.
 For example, Marion ( not her real name) saw me for Complex PTSD treatment.
 During the course of her trauma therapy, we used both neurofeedback therapy and EMDR.
 While she ultimately benefited enormously, working in these modalities were not without their challenges.